iarwain/ggj2021/readme.txt

 A Global Game Jam 2021 by Aumniez & Iarwain.

-Can be played in solo (high score mode, with random auto-shuffle) or up to 4 players
+Can be played in solo (high score mode, with random auto-swap) or up to 4 players
 (fast-paced real-time competitive mode).

 Frank Brizuela